ligato/vpp-base/README.md

 The vpp-base provides docker images used as base for running or building VPP.

+🚧 **This repository is currently just experimental and things might break!**

 ## Quickstart

 Run `make` to build image from latest master.